Limbiate

 Limbiate (Limbiaa [lĩˈbjaː]) is a comune (municipality) in the Province of Monza and Brianza in the Italian region Lombardy, located about 15 km north of Milan.

 As of 2016, it had a population of 35.279.

+By decree of the President of the Republic on 26 March 2018 it was elevated to city status.

 Limbiate integrates the fraction of Mombello where the neuropsychiatric hospital was located.